MHHamdan/moha/_posts/2024-06-28-first-post.md

 layout: post
 title: "My First Blog Post"
 date: 2024-06-28 12:00:00
-categories: blog
+categories: Calculus/Optimization
 ---

-Welcome .^. to my first blog post!
+Welcome to my first blog post!
 This is where I will share my journey in AI, Machine Learning, and Computer Vision.
 Stay tuned for more updates and insights!

 ## Introduction